Strommingen/secVault/Software Reverse Engineering/Application Binary Interface.md

 #SRE
-Application binary interface (ABI) are the ”agreements” that the computer makes with the processor about the registers thay will contain values when our function is called.
+Application binary interface (ABI) are the ”agreements” that the compiler makes with the processor about the registers thay will contain values when our function is called.

 foo(1,2):
 - rdi; 1